 William G. Austin, Medal of Honor recipient, was born at Galveston and entered military service at New York, New York.
 He was a sergeant in Company E, Seventh United States Cavalry, at Wounded Knee Creek, South Dakota, on December 29, 1890.
-He was commended for assisting "men on the skirmish line, directing their fire, etc., and using every effort to dislodge the enemy," Indians fighting from a ravine.
+He was commended for assisting "men on the skirmish line, directing their fire, etc., and using every effort to dislodge the enemy," American Indians fighting from a ravine.

 The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this entry.

 “Austin, William G.,”

 accessed May 28, 2022,

 November 1, 1994